 Property Valuation Online Filing & Scheduling

-Welcome...please read through these important instructions before proceeding with your property valuation protest:
+Please read through these important instructions before proceeding:

-Property Valuation Protests can be filed June 1 to June 30, 2015
+Property valuation protests can be filed June 1 to June 30.

-If you are the owner but a different name appears, please verify that you have entered the correct parcel ID.
-If the ID is correct but the owner name is still different, please contact our office at (402)441-8724 for assistance.
-It is likely the property records have yet to be updated following a recent sale.
+If you are the owner but a different name appears on the property record, please verify that you have entered the correct parcel ID.
+If the parcel ID is correct, please contact the County Clerk's Office at 402-441-8724 for assistance.

 You are required to include the reason for your protest.